 Dog-friendly road trip tip #3: Visit vet before your trip

 Visit the vet before your trip for a health checkup to prepare your dog for the road trip.
 If your dog has just recovered from an illnesses, he might need special arrangements when traveling.
 Your vet can also prescribe medication for car-sickness.
+In case you are too busy with trip preparation and don't have time to visit the vet, Wagr provides 24/7 online vet consultation service that you can leverage to get experts advice on your dogs health.

 Dog-friendly road trip tip #4: Carry Essentials

-Carry all of your dog’s essentials such as bowl, food, water, leash, collar, car-sickness bags, treats, medication, blankets, toys and most importantly a name tag on the collar.
+Carry all of your dog’s essentials such as bowl, food, water, leash, collar, car-sickness bags, treats, medication, blankets, toys, supplements and most importantly a name tag on the collar.
 If you’re staying outdoors, be sure to carry a dog bed and a crate that’s large enough.
 If it’s just you and your dog on the road, considering getting a seat belt harness.

 Dog-friendly road trip tip #5: Adjust your car